Skip to main content

 100 Point - Nose, Taste, Finish, and Body

 Used by Jim Murray of Whiskey Bible fame as well as many others bloggers and some apps, this scale allocates 25 points each to Nose, Taste, Finish, and Body.
 A score out of 100 is somewhat intuitive and provides ample room for distinguishing between different bottles without having to use decimal points.
 As a composite score, it does a great job of stepping you through rating the various components.
 On the other hand, it values each of those four components evenly.
 In my experience, the majority of bottles out there score somewhat similarly across multiple dimensions which does tend to reduce the outcome set somewhat substantially.
 Anecdotally, I have not seen very many bottles on a 100 point scale score below the 70s which results in a somewhat packed upper end of the scale, somewhat reduced to 5 point bands which is really only 6 tiers.
 You'll commonly see most bottles packed into the 86-93 range.
 Being overly generous with grading for one attribute may shift the bottle a whole tier easily, and without good points of reference it may be tough to figure out what is a 15 vs an 18.
-For this reason, I would highly recommend doing new tastings blinded against something you have already rated in a similar style or against a panel of comparable whiskies.
+For this reason, I would highly recommend doing new tastings blinded against something you have already rated in a similar style or against a panel of comparable whiskies (check out the full Guide to Blind Tastings for more information).

 Modern Thirst Scale